 Since 1985, we have established uniform migratory bird hunting regulations for tribal members and nonmembers on the Navajo Indian Reservation (in parts of Arizona, New Mexico, and Utah).
-The Navajo Nation owns almost all lands on the reservation and has full wildlife-management authority.
+The Navajo Nation owns almost all lands on the reservation and has full wildlife management authority.

-For the 2016-17 season, the Tribe requests the earliest opening dates and longest duck, mergansers, Canada geese, and coots seasons, and the same daily bag and possession limits allowed to Pacific Flyway States under final Federal frameworks for tribal and nontribal members.
+Navajo Nation for the 2019-20 requests the earliest opening dates and longest duck, merganser, Canada goose, and coot seasons, and the same daily bag and possession limits allowed to Pacific Flyway States under final Federal frameworks for tribal and nontribal members.

-For both mourning dove and bandtailed pigeons, the Navajo Nation proposes seasons of September 1 through September 30, 2016, with daily bag limits of 10 and 5, respectively.
+For both mourning dove and bandtailed pigeons, the Navajo Nation usually proposes seasons of September 1-30, 2019, with daily bag limits of 10 and 5, respectively.
 Possession limits would be twice the daily bag limits.

 The Nation requires tribal members and nonmembers to comply with all basic Federal migratory bird hunting regulations in 50 CFR part 20 pertaining to shooting hours and manner of taking.
-In addition, each waterfowl hunter 16 years of age or over must carry on his/ her person a valid Migratory Bird Hunting and Conservation Stamp (Duck Stamp), which must be signed in ink across the face.
+In addition, each waterfowl hunter age 16 or older must carry on his/her person a valid Migratory Bird Hunting and Conservation Stamp (Duck Stamp), which must be signed in ink across the face.
 Special regulations established by the Navajo Nation also apply on the reservation.

-The Tribe anticipates a total harvest of fewer than 500 mourning doves; fewer than 10 band-tailed pigeons; fewer than 1,000 ducks, coots, and mergansers; and fewer than 1,000 Canada geese for the 2016-17 season.
+The Tribe usually anticipates a total harvest of fewer than 500 mourning doves; fewer than 10 band-tailed pigeons; fewer than 1,000 ducks, coots, and mergansers; and fewer than 1,000 Canada geese for the 2019-19 season.
 The Tribe measures harvest by mail survey forms.
 Through the established Navajo Nation Code, titles 17 and 18, and 23 U.S.C.
 1165, the Tribe will take action to close the season, reduce bag limits, or take other appropriate actions if the harvest is detrimental to the migratory bird resource.

-We propose to approve those the Navajo Nation's 2016-17 special migratory bird hunting regulations.
+We propose to approve the Navajo Nation's 2019-20 special migratory bird hunting regulations.